 And he does have some women on the list, but the ones chosen are not exactly writing from non-dominant perspectives, and there are some terrific books by Asian authors on the list, including work from my wonderful colleague, Tridib Banerjee.
 It’s not that I want to erase the people from the list.
-It’s that I really wish urban planners would read more widely and take seriously their job to understand and promote more than one perspective on cities, not just focusing on a perspective that simply creates an echo chamber for the wonderfulness of white urbanism and planning with its bike lanes and its downtown retail.
-At some point, all intellectual echoing becomes like watching only FoxNews or MSNBC for your news.
-You live in an intellectual cul-de-sac.
+It’s that I really wish urban planners would read more widely and take seriously their job to understand and promote more than one perspective on cities, not just focussing on a perspective that simply creates an echo chamber of the wonderfulness of white urbanism and planning with its bike lanes and its downtown retail.
+The latter is like an endless diet of FoxNews or MSNBC.

 You are not educated until you get off your butt and start learning to see the world from a perspective other than your own.